Artwork

 Overview

-Italian Women in a Vineyard near Rome is a 1848 oil by Julius Schrader, held at Victoria and Albert Museum.
+Italian Women in a Vineyard near Rome is an 1848 oil painting by Julius Schrader, a German artist linked to the Düsseldorf school.
+The work is part of the Victoria and Albert Museum's collection.

 Portrait of Julius Schrader